 REVENUE Amount (\$) Changes

-HWA PL 30,000.00 0
+FHWA PL 25,000.00 -5,000

-n-Kind - Toll Credits 3,441.00 0
+In-Kind - Toll Credits 2,867.50 -574

-TA 5303 7,500.00 0
+FTA 5303 7,500.00 0

-n-Kind - Toll Credits 860.25 0
+In-Kind - Toll Credits 860.25 0

-HWA PL c/o 0.00 0
+FHWA PL c/o 0.00 0

-n-Kind - Toll Credits 0.00 0
+In-Kind - Toll Credits 0.00 0

-TA 5303 c/o 0.00 0
+FTA 5303 c/o 0.00 0

-n-Kind - Toll Credits 0.00 0
+In-Kind - Toll Credits 0.00 0

-OTAL 37,500.00 0
+TOTAL 32,500.00 -5,000

-6 Federal 88.53
+% Federal 88.53

 Project Description This work element is to maintain the Public Participation Plan (PPP) and update the Title VI Plan.
 The PPP contains strategies and requirements for engaging the public on the various components of transportation planning activities/projects prepared by MPO (AMBAG).
 Public participation as it relates to a specific project is funded under the budget of that project.
 However, the PPP can be updated with amendments as needed to include new project specific requirements or other legislative requirements.
 The Title VI Plan is a federally required document that all recipients and subrecipients of federal and state transportation funding (such as AMBAG) must create and implement a Title VI Plan, which must be updated at least every three years.
 PPP is used to increase the accessibility and mobility of people and for freight as well which help achieving economic prosperity through strategic investments that increase accessibility and mobility of people, goods movement, freight, while equitably building healthy communities.
-As part of this work element, AMBAG will actively engage with Native American Tribes in our region. • Draft 2023 PPP Project Products • Maintain the 2021 Title VI Plan. • Monitoring and tracking implementation of the PPP and Title VI Plan for MPO's activities. • Documented consultation process for Federal Land Management Agencies (FLMA).
+As part of this work element, AMBAG will actively engage with Native American Tribes in our region.
+Project Products Draft 2023 PPP Maintain the 2021 Title VI Plan.
+Monitoring and tracking implementation of the PPP and Title VI Plan for MPO's activities.
+Documented consultation process for Federal Land Management Agencies (FLMA).
 Federally Eligible Tasks All tasks are federally eligible.